 Sitka home prices are not only among the most expensive in Alaska, but Sitka real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sitka is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sitka isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sitka are a mix of both white- and blue-collar jobs.
 Overall, Sitka is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Sitka who work in management occupations (13.44%), sales jobs (9.83%), and office and administrative support (8.79%).

 Also of interest is that Sitka has more people living here who work in computers and math than 95% of the places in the US.